roddhjav/apparmor.d/CONTRIBUTING.md

 you'll see a Compare & pull request button, fill and submit the pull request.

+## Projects rules

+A few rules:
+1. As these are mandatory access control policies only what it explicitly required should be authorized.
+Meaning, you should not allow everything (or a large area) and blacklist some sub area.
+2. A profile **should not break a normal usage of the confined software**.
+It can be complex as simply running the program for your own use case is not alway exhaustive of the program features and required permissions.

 ## Add a profile

 1. To add a new profile `foo`, add the file `foo` in `apparmor.d/profile-a-f`.